gerencianet/gn-api-sdk-python/docs/carnets.md

     },
     'repeats': 4,
     'expire_at': "2020-12-12",
-    'message': "The delivery time is counted in working days, in other words not inlclude Saturdays, Sundays and holidays" }
+    'message': "The delivery time is counted in working days, not include weekends and holidays" }
 ```